 One Last Note on Homeschool Hour Requirements

-Before you do anything else for home school, you must check your state (or country, if you are outside of the United States) laws and requirements for your area.
+Before you do anything else for home school work, you must check your state (or country, if you are outside of the United States) laws and requirements for your area.

 Every state in America has different laws and requirements for homeschooling.